pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 #### Client Settings
 Within the client the following should be enabled for all features to work:
 - Enable fake XP Drops via the OSRS settings (used for combat statistics).
-- Enable tinted hitsplats via the OSRS settings (used for combat statistics).

 ## 🚀 Getting Started